An afternoon trip to tour the historic Kozel Brewery, including a tasting of the premium beers produced here.

 This tour is part by air-conditioned coach, part on foot.

 After picking you up from your Prague hotel, we drive for around 25 minutes to reach the village of Velké Popovice, home to the Kozel Brewery.

 Earlier that century, another Czech brewer, Pilsner Urquell, had changed the beer world forever by producing the world's first golden lager.
 This was achieved through a new technique of fermentation, and by storing the beer in cold cellars cut into rock.
 It was this process that Baron Ringhoffer replicated to create Kozel.

-Naturally we finish the tour with a glass or two of freshly brewed non-pasteurised Pilsner Urquell beer.
+Naturally we finish the tour with a tasting of freshly brewed unpasteurised, unfiltered Kozel beer.

-Before we leave, there is time to browse the onsite shop which stocks bottled beers produced by Pilsner Urquell as well as the full range of glasses and jugs, beer towels, T-shirts and more.
+Before we leave, there is time to browse the onsite shop which stocks bottled beers produced by Kozel as well as a range of glasses and jugs, beer towels, T-shirts and more.
 Refreshments are also available.

 Prague Experience sightseeing tours are in English and another language.
 They are led by professional, licensed tourist guides and use modern, air-conditioned mini-coaches.

 If you require a tour in French, German, Italian, Russian or Spanish, please specify on the booking form.

-The tour finishes back in Prague at a convenient point in the city centre, near Wenceslas Square.
+The tour finishes back in Prague, near Wenceslas Square.